 - Consult with an experienced estate litigation attorney in San Diego as soon as possible.
 Your attorney can help you to assess whether a claim is viable, as well as assist you in gathering the proper evidence for your claim.

-- Obtain copies of the insurance policy, the original beneficiary designation, and the changed designation.
+- Furthermore, Obtain copies of the insurance policy, the original beneficiary designation, and the changed designation.

-- Gather copies of written communication that relate to the change in the designation.
+- Additionally, Gather copies of written communication that relate to the change in the designation.

-- Obtain medical records and other evidence that speak to the mental state of your loved one at the time the change was made.
+- Also, obtain medical records and other evidence that speak to the mental state of your loved.
+This must be specifically one at the time the change was made.

-- Gather evidence that indicates the type of relationship and the dynamic between the new beneficiary and your deceased loved one.
+- Lastly, gather evidence that indicates the type of relationship and the dynamic between the new beneficiary and your deceased loved one.

 Understanding whether undue influence existed can be difficult for those inexperienced in this field of the law.
 Our article, “Undue Influence in California: Was Your Loved One a Victim?,” provides a helpful overview to assess whether it may have taken place in your matter.
 If you are able to prove that undue influence took place, you may be able to have to the changed beneficiary designation invalidated.